1091-datascience/finalproject-group2/README.md

 ### results

 * Which metric do you use <br>
-average AUC, Recall, Precision and F1 score of testing data in kfold
+average AUC, Recall, Accuracy and specificity of testing data in kfold
 * Is your improvement significant?
 * What is the challenge part of your project?